 If your company’s goal is to treat all employees fairly while addressing vehicle expenses in a cost-effective manner, you will run into trouble in the wake of the tax reform – unless you try a new approach.

 The best way to solve the tax code conundrum is a fixed and variable rate reimbursement.

-FAVR has been receiving quite a bit of attention over the past 18 months as a result of the tax reform and labor code changes.
+FAVR has been receiving quite a bit of attention over the past two years as a result of the tax law and labor code changes.
 The fixed and variable rate is considered best practice for reimbursing employees.
 Here’s why:

 The fixed and variable rate methodology mirrors how each person incurs vehicle costs.